Nothing knocks you down?

 For this reason, we have spent the past ten years – following extensive research and continuous ongoing development – developing the FiRE Model of Resilience, whose individual levels are analysed and processed during coaching sessions or workshops.
-The acronym FiRE stands for Factors for improved Resilience Effectiveness.
+The acronym FiRE stands for Factors Improving Resilience Effectiveness.

 It forms the core of the model and stands for the traits of one’s personality that are genetically inherited and those that were acquired during the defining phase of one’s life.
 This is the Sphere of Resilience, which is the most difficult to influence, as only individual facets of each person’s “basic personal makeup” can be modified.
 Work on this level primarily requires self-awareness and self-reflection.
 This level of personality work can be supported by external feedback and professional tools, such as the Workplace Big Five.

 Experiences and decisions taken consciously or subconsciously in the course of a lifetime are consolidated in the process of socialisation into mental patterns that often affect a manager’s self-control and their leadership behaviour.
 On the one hand, these convictions that lie deeply concealed within a person can release unforeseen energies; on the other, they may also have adverse effects on that person’s social environment and their personal sense of satisfaction.
 Life crises that have been overcome are another aspect of this sphere, as they are a valuable source of experience for dealing constructively with stressful situations in future.